archphile/thepenguin/content/blog/2018-05-29-pi-hole-on-an-odroid-c1-plus-my-experience-so-far.md

 	pihole -up

-### Summary and Notes
+## Summary and Notes

 [Pi-hole](https://pi-hole.net/) is an amazing piece of software.
-It's highly configurable, extremely easy to install and **it does the job right**, as It blocks the majority of ads that can be blocked via **DNS**.
+It's highly configurable, extremely easy to install and **it does the job right**, as it blocks the majority of ads that can be blocked via **DNS**.

-If you have an available Raspberry Pi or any other board that can get Debian/Ubuntu on it and you care about privacy/adblocking, Pi-hole is a must.
+If you have an available Raspberry Pi or any other board that can get Debian/Ubuntu on it and you care about privacy/ad-blocking, Pi-hole is a must.